 In this age of unparalleled consumer choice, the focus of purchasing has completely shifted.
 Long ago, we purchased to satisfy a need.
 Then, with the advent of riches and leisure, we began to purchase to satisfy our wants.
 Now we simply purchase to satisfy our need to purchase, to satisfy our need to want.

 The music business is no different.

-The Grammys have become nothing more than a vehicle for showing off the record industry’s flavours of the week.
+The Grammys have become nothing more than a conduit for showing off the record industry’s flavours of the week.
 All of the “artists” they push are the same ones you hear on the radio every 20 minutes.
 They are nothing more than a marketable product.
 We buy into it, and follow the lives of these cultural icons, these “artists”, as if they were old Greek gods and heroes.
 But really, should it matter to us how tight Ashanti and Ja Rule are this week?

 I love music, but I hate the fact that year after year, the Grammys showcase an infinitesimal percentage of the music that is really out there.
 I’m tired of seeing alternapop purported to be cutting edge, and seeing an “artist” enjoy a career that blooms along with her cup size.

 Take a good-looking person with a modicum of musical ability, plaster their image everywhere possible, put them on talk shows, make them play a host of concerts, and bang! you have an instant music sensation.